 Bridge To Poland: Expand your mind and open your heart

 Bridge To Poland experiences are exceptional.
 I work with outstanding guides, scholars and intellectuals who are tops in their fields; and artists and people doing memory work who are nationally recognized in Poland for what they do.
 Not only are my colleagues the crème de la crème, but I have personal relationships with them, which makes for a warm and intimate atmosphere, a safe container—essential in my opinion, on a trip where we confront difficult questions and challenging material.
+Please watch this short video to get a sense of the mission of Bridge To Poland:

 In addition to empathy, compassion and an ability to meet each participant where they are and gauge what they are able to take in, I bring my own unique perspective not only as the daughter of a Holocaust survivor and prominent Holocaust scholar, but as someone who, for the past 12 years has been thinking about questions of memory and identity as they relate to Jewish Poland, and has been in dialogue with non-Jewish Poles deeply engaged in these questions.